We Love Doodles

 Diabetes

 Although diabetes does not directly contribute to your dog’s pee smelling like a skunk, it can open the door to health problems that can make your dog’s pee smelly.
 In dogs, diabetes can reveal itself in several ways.
-Drinking an abnormally increased amount of water, lacking appetite, developing cloudy eyes, or being prone to chronic infection may indicate that they have diabetes.
+Drinking an abnormally increased amount of water, loss of appetite, developing cloudy eyes, or being prone to chronic infection may indicate that they have diabetes.

 Addressing Your Dog’s Diabetes